 FOSS in Multiple Classes

-We assumed that no more than 32 students would be in the science room at any one time.
-We further assumed that the module kit is in fully refilled condition so that there are enough consumable materials in the kit for the first two classes
+In putting together these documents, we assumed that no more than 32 students would be in the classroom at any one time.
+We further assumed that the module kit is in fully refilled condition so that there are enough consumable materials in the kit for the first class.

-Each page of this document (coming in August 2012) is devoted to one module.
-The information in the chart suggests the additional material you will need for that number of classes taught back-to-back.
+Click on the grade level span for the edition you are teaching .
+You’ll find module-specific charts that will provide information on the additional materials you will need for a given number of classes taught concurrently.
 Part numbers and package quantities are supplied.
-Most of the items are consumable (indicated in the lists with an asterisk), but in some modules you will need additional permanent materials so that each class can have its own evaporation dishes, aquariums, etc. There is also a list of teacher-supplied items for the whole module and another list includes other things to consider.
+Most of the items are consumable, but in some modules you will need additional permanent materials so that each class can have its own set of certain materials.
+There is also a list of teacher-supplied items for the whole module.